kevin1024/fabric_remote/README.md

 `error` contains the error message if there was an error executing your task, `finished` returns the current state of the task, and `results` is a list of all the return values of the tasks you ran.

+## CORS Headers

+If you want to use [the javascript client](https://github.com/kevin1024/fabric-remote-js) from a browser, and it's operating on a different domain than your current domain, you will need to enable CORS headers.
+You can do this either by passing the --cors-hosts command line flag or by setting the CORS_HOSTS env variable.
+Make sure you understand the security implications of doing this.

 ## Installation
 1. `pip install fabric-remote`